idiap/clapper/doc/click.rst

  Command-Line Helpers
 ======================

-This package provides a few handy additions to the click_ command-line interface (CLI) library, allowing one to build even more powerful CLIs.
+This package provides a few handy additions to the :py:mod:`click` command-line interface (CLI) library, allowing one to build even more powerful CLIs.